 It shall be noted that if the payee credits such amount to the “suspense account” or any other account by whatever name called, it shall be considered as deemed payment, and also TDS is required to be deducted on such credit.

 TDS was applicable at 10% on all the services.
 However, from FY 2020-21 onwards, the following changes have been made:

 TDS shall be deducted at the rate of 20% in the case where the payee does not provide the PAN.

 Who is exempt from deduction of TDS u/s 194J?

 Section 194J shall not apply in the following cases :

 - If the aggregate amount of services received during a financial year does not exceed Rs 30,000.

-As per section 197, the payee can apply in form no. 13 to his Assessing Officer (AO) for lower deduction of TDS ( lower than the rate specified under section 194J).
+As per section 197, the payee can apply in form no. 13 to his Assessing Officer (AO) for a lower deduction of TDS ( lower than the rate specified under section 194J).

-If the AO is satisfied with the justification provided by the payee, he will issue a certificate for lower deduction of income tax.
+If the AO is satisfied with the justification provided by the payee, he will issue a certificate for a lower deduction of income tax.
 Such a certificate has to be produced to the deductor for a lower rate of deduction.
-The payee can take a benefit of a lower rate for the period stated in the certificate.
+The payee can take the benefit of a lower rate for the period stated in the certificate.

 Rs.
 30,000 is the limit of section 194J.
 The limit is calculated on an aggregated basis against the professional/technical services provided.